SallaApp/laravel-starter-kit/README.md

         ->forUser(auth()->user())
         ->getNewAccessToken();

-    // by defaul the function `getNewAccessToken` will get a new access token
+    // by default the function `getNewAccessToken` will get a new access token
     // and save the new access token to the same user you are set it in the `forUser` function } catch (\League\OAuth2\Client\Provider\Exception\IdentityProviderException $exception) {
     // in case the token access token & refresh token is expired